16 ways to do bedtime prayer with your kids

 9. Write names of family and friends on small slips of paper.
 Have each child pick a slip out of a hat and pray a special intention for that person.

-10. Pray a modified, kid-friendly version of the rosary; see 13 Tips for Praying the Rosary with Kids.
+10. Pray a modified, kid-friendly version of the Rosary; see 13 Tips for Praying the Rosary with Kids.

 11. Use the five forms of prayer outlined in the Catechism of the Catholic Church (see Pray the Five Forms of Prayer) or Pope Francis’s Five-Finger Prayer.